The Evolutionary Demography of Religion

 The first round of data collection across all five study settings is complete.

-In summer 2024, our team launched a second wave of data collection in The Gambia.
-In this wave, we re-visited a subset of our participants and their children, focusing on collection additional and higher-resolution measures of both maternal and child wellbeing.
-Multiple students working with the lab contributed to this wave of data collection.
+In summers 2024-2026, our team launched waves 2-4 of data collection in The Gambia.
+In these wave, we re-visit a subset of our participants and their children, focusing on collection additional and higher-resolution measures of both maternal and child wellbeing.
+Multiple students working with the lab contributed to coordination, field work, and lab work for this project.

 Selected publications from this project